mariadb-corporation/MaxScale/Documentation/Monitors/Monitor-Common.md

 new_master  |A new Master was detected new_slave   |A new Slave was detected new_ndb     |A new MySQL Cluster node was found

+### `journal_max_age`

+The maximum journal file age in seconds.
+The default value is 28800 seconds.

+When the monitor starts, it reads any stored journal files.
+If the journal file is older than the value of _journal_max_age_, it will be removed and the monitor starts with no prior knowledge of the servers.

+## Monitor Crash Safety

+Starting with MaxScale 2.2.0, the monitor modules keep an on-disk journal of the latest server states.
+This change makes the monitors crash-safe when options that introduce states are used.
+It also allows the monitors to retain stateful information when MaxScale is restarted.

+For MySQL monitor, options that introduce states into the monitoring process are the `detect_stale_master` and `detect_stale_slave` options, both of which are enabled by default.
+Galeramon has the `disable_master_failback` parameter which introduces a state.

+The default location for the server state journal is in `/var/lib/maxscale/<monitor name>/monitor.dat` where `<monitor name>` is the name of the monitor section in the configuration file.
+If MaxScale crashes or is shut down in an uncontrolled fashion, the journal will be read when MaxScale is started.
+To skip the recovery process, manually delete the journal file before starting MaxScale.